 Breastfeeding while taking valproic acid:

-The amount of valproic acid that passes into breast milk is low and blood levels from exposed infants are low to undetectable.
-There is a theoretical (not proven) concern that infants exposed to valproic acid through breastmilk could develop liver toxicity, so infants should be monitored for any changes or problems.
-If you suspect the baby has symptoms such as jaundice (yellowing of the skin or eyes), rash, or fever, contact the child’s healthcare provider.
+Valproic acid passes into breast milk in small amounts.
+The blood levels of infants exposed to valproic acid through breast milk are usually undetectable.
+There is a theoretical (not proven) concern that infants exposed to valproic acid through breast milk could develop liver toxicity, so infants should be monitored for any changes or problems.
+If you suspect the baby has symptoms such as jaundice (yellowing of the skin or eyes), unusual bruising, bleeding, rash, or fever, contact the child’s healthcare provider.
 Be sure to talk to your healthcare provider about all your breastfeeding questions.

-If a male takes valproic acid, could it affect fertility or increase the chance of birth defects?
+If a man takes valproic acid, could it affect fertility or increase the chance of birth defects?